ringcentral/RingCentral.Net/README.md

 ## Todo

-- Add batch get to auto generated sample code
+- Add batch get to auto-generated sample code
 - Exception error message for binary data?
 Will it print a LOT?
 - Add icons to NuGet packages